Skip to Content

 Measure resin by volume, not weight.
 Use a separate measuring cup for each part.
 Once equal amounts of both parts are measured, pour them into a mixing cup.
 Gently stir the two parts together for 3 minutes.
 When you start to stir, cloudy swirls will appear.

-Now that you know how to preserve flowers in resin, I’d love for you to check out these other resin projects:
+Let me know what you think of this project – or if you have questions – in the comments.
+I’d love for you to check out these other resin projects:

 Cutting BoardGlitter CoastersKeychainsOcean Resin ArtResin FrameWood Slice Coasters